klimentij/NerdQA/skills/QLoop/Statements/prompt.md

 Good statement: "Satellite data shows a declining trend in Arctic sea ice extent, with a 2022 Nature Climate Change study reporting an average decrease of 13.1% per decade since 1979, and the National Snow and Ice Data Center noting that September 2022 had the 10th lowest extent on record at approximately 1.54 million square miles."

+Explanation: This statement is directly supported by both pieces of evidence.
+The Nature Climate Change study explicitly states the 13.1% decrease per decade, while the National Snow and Ice Data Center provides the specific data point for September 2022.
+The statement accurately reflects the information without making unsupported generalizations.

 Borderline statement: "Arctic sea ice is disappearing at an accelerating rate, with recent data suggesting it may be completely gone within the next few decades, which will have catastrophic effects on global climate patterns."

+Why it's borderline: This statement goes beyond the provided evidence.
+While the data shows a decline in sea ice, it doesn't mention an accelerating rate or predict complete disappearance.
+The claim about catastrophic effects on global climate patterns is not supported by the given context.

 Example 2:
 Context 1: "A longitudinal study published in JAMA Psychiatry followed 1,037 individuals from birth to age 45 and found that those who reported chronic loneliness were 49% more likely to experience depression."